 CGSA (Chemistry Graduate Student Association) is a group dedicated to the service of Rice Chemistry graduate students.
 They act as a liaison between graduate students and the Department as well as plan speakers, monthly happy hours, and outings!
 Through CGSA, the ChemPals program was developed and implemented.
-ChemPals are current graduate students in our Chemistry Department who serve as your "go to" - particularly during your 1st year as you transition into Grad/Rice life.
+ChemPals are current graduate students in our Chemistry Department who serve as the student's "go to" - particularly during the student's 1st year as the student transition into Grad/Rice life.
 Each incoming student receives a ChemPal.

-You can contact the CGSA President, Vanessa Espinoza (vbe1@rice.edu) or Pam On (pon@rice.edu) for additional information.
+The student can contact the CGSA President, Emily Searles (es54@rice.edu) or Pam On (pon@rice.edu) for additional information.